ItsLJcool/LJ-Engine-Godot/README.md

 - It has the same structure like the `Note.gd`, as the Actual sprite for the Static Note is a child of the `Strum` `Node2D`

-- The `NotePath` is just points that the notes will follow along.
-You can update the points Dynamically, and the notes will follow the new path.

 5. StrumLine.gd
 - All this really is used for is to wrap your `Strum`s Into a single `Node2D` and some variables you can mess around with.
-Like the position of the X and Y of the window, the amount ***(currently doesn't work, no multikey supported)***
+Like the position of the X and Y of the window, and the amount ***(currently doesn't work, no multikey supported)***

 And that's really for for now.

-## Need help on (TODO)
+# Need help on (TODO)
 This is in priority order

-1. `Strum`'s NotePath breaking for `Note` sustains.
+1. Add FPS Counter, PC Specs, and other useful information.

-2. UI For `ImagesToSpriteFrames` to select the image ang xml file to automatically convert.
+2. UI For `ImagesToSpriteFrames` to select the image and xml file to automatically convert.

 3. Maybe rework file structure???

+4. Rework how `Songs` are loaded and handled for parsing charts and playing songs.

+5. Start the 2D game elements for the game itself.
+- Characters | Editors, parsers, etc.
+- Chart Editor | LOW PRIORITY
+- Stage Editor | LOW PRIORITY
+- Note Types | Medium Priority

+6. Modding Framework using the GDScript language, or even use LUAU?? ***(I'd perfer GDScript for easy engine interp.)***

+7. Support Multikey | LOW PRIORITY

+8. Support 3D game elements | SUPER LOW PRIORITY

 ## Special Thanks
 - Aliza - For the `Conductor.gd` Script
-- theo - For helping with some of the `NotePath` information
+- theo - For helping with some of the `NotePath` information (Currently going forth without using custom pathing for notes.
+Need to keep the scope a bit low)